Master Strategic Thinking Through Wargames

 A research and education platform dedicated to the study and application of model abstraction through simulations and strategic games.

-We focus on helping wargamers ask better questions:
+The Institute focuses on helping wargamers ask better questions:

 - > Why did the designer choose this rule over alternatives?